2015–16 National T20 Cup

-The Haier Q8 T20 CUP 2015–2016 is the Twelve season of the National T20 Cup in Pakistan, sponsored by Haier.The qualifying round of the event commences on Sept.
-1 and runs up to Sept.
-5, 2015.
-Eight Teams will participate in qualifying round.
+The Haier Q8 T20 CUP 2015–2016 was the 12th season of the National T20 Cup in Pakistan, sponsored by Haier.The qualifying round of the event ran from September 1 to 5, 2015.
+Eight teams will participate in qualifying round.
 The Winner of both semi-finals of qualifying round shall make it to the main round.

 Twelve teams will contest for Cool & Cool Presents Haier Mobile T20 CUP 2015–2016 in the main tournament.
 The main tournament will commence on Sept.
 8 and its semifinals will be played on Sept 14 and the final took place on September 15.